jcavera/subjective_time/data/README.md

 | their <r=5-15 anniversary            | their seventh anniversary
 | happy <s=spring\|fall equinox        | happy fall equinox
 | <t take a chance                     | a good time to take a chance
+| <t' making a move                    | a good time for making a move
 | the <y day of the year               | the two hundred thirtieth day of the year
 | call me <?maybe\|later\|now          | call me maybe